MicrosoftDocs/ATADocs/ATPDocs/lateral-movement-alerts.md

 Once the relay server receives the NTLM authentication, it provides a challenge that was originally created by the target server.
 The client responds to the challenge, preventing an attacker from taking the response, and using it to continue NTLM negotiation with the target domain controller.

-In this detection, an alert is triggered when [!INCLUDE [Product short](includes/product-short.md)] identify use of Exchange account credentials from a suspicious source.
+In this detection, an alert is triggered when Defender for Identity identify use of Exchange account credentials from a suspicious source.

 **Learning period**: